 Property Management Plans

-The LHIB has been consulting with all property owners and residents on the island to develop individual Property Management Plans (PMPs) as part of the REP. The PMPs include the agreed baiting methods for each lease on the Island, including the settlement area.
+The LHIB has consulted with all property owners and residents on the island to develop individual Property Management Plans (PMPs) as part of the REP. The PMPs include the agreed baiting methods for each lease on the Island, including the settlement area.
 This can include the desired combination of hand broadcast and bait stations on individual properties and if properties are on the edge of the settlement area, the appropriate buffer distances for aerial distribution.

 The PMPs are confidentially discussed and negotiated with the leaseholders / residents individually and consider mitigation of specific risks and areas of concern on individual properties and in accordance with any regulatory approvals or conditions received.
-The PMPs will only need to be signed once all government approvals have been received and the final decision to proceed with the eradication project has been made by the LHIB.
-The PMPs will not impact on the tenure of the leases.
+The PMPs only need to be signed once all government approvals have been received and the final decision to proceed with the eradication project has been made by the LHIB.
+The PMPs do not impact on the tenure of the leases.

-Rodent and non-target carcasses will be collected wherever possible by ground staff during and immediately after the operation, particularly in the settlement area, however due to the large size of the island and rugged and inaccessible terrain this will not be possible across most of the island.
+Rodent and non-target carcasses have been collected wherever possible by ground staff during and immediately after the operation, particularly in the settlement area, however due to the large size of the island and rugged and inaccessible terrain it has not been possible across most of the island.
 Collected carcassses have been dissected and disposed of at a licensed facility on-island.